-(Left to right) Evelyn Thomas Allen, BCIA; Wyking Garrett, Africatown; Andrea Caupain, Centerstone; Kevin Dawson Jr., Centerstone; Jaebadiah Gardner, CHH; Jill Fleming, CHH.
+(Left to right) Evelyn Thomas Allen, BCIA; Wyking Garrett, Africatown; Andrea Caupain, Byrd Barr Place; Kevin Dawson Jr., Byrd Barr Place;

-The project partners recognize the unique opportunity the re-development of this site offers, and are approaching it as an opportunity to demonstrate how a community can have a say in how it grows and changes.
-The partners have signed a formal Memorandum of Understanding (MOU) to guide the development of the project.
+The project partners recognized the unique opportunity to redevelop the Liberty Bank site, and they approached it as a chance to demonstrate how a community can have a say in how it grows and changes.
+The partners signed a formal Memorandum of Understanding (MOU) to guide the development of the project.

 The project partners will ensure that the building design both appropriately memorializes its history as Liberty Bank and is representative of African American design sensibility.

-CHH will work with the Partners and other community partners to identify Black owned subcontractors.
+Community Roots Housing will work with the project partners as well as other community partners to identify Black-owned subcontractors.
 The project will also recognize the goals of the City of Seattle’s “priority hire” program.

-The Capitol Hill Housing Foundation will commit $5,000 per year for three years to help establish a business innovation fund to support small, Black-owned business development in the Central Area.
+The Community Roots Housing Foundation will commit $5,000 per year for three years to help establish a business innovation fund to support small, Black-owned business development in the Central Area.

-CHH will develop a partnership with Centerstone and Africatown that provides the opportunity for African American community-based ownership of the building.
-Centerstone will have both a right of first offer and first right of refusal to acquire Liberty Bank after 15 years.
+Community Roots Housing will develop a partnership with Byrd Barr Place and Africatown that provides the opportunity for African American community-based ownership of the building.
+Byrd Barr Place will have both a right of first offer and first right of refusal to acquire Liberty Bank after 15 years.

-CHH will work with Centerstone and Africatown to affirmatively market available rental units to members of the community that have been historically disenfranchised and displaced by past and present policies and practices.
-CHH will work with the partners to program activities in the building in ways which maximize activation of the building reflective of community priorities.
-CHH will further work with partners or other organizations to develop or facilitate access to services that provide a pathway to home ownership, business ownership, and wealth building.
+Community Roots Housing will work with Byrd Barr Place and Africatown to affirmatively market available rental units to members of the community that have been historically disenfranchised and displaced by past and present policies/practices.
+Community Roots Housing will work with the partners to program activities in the building in ways that maximize activation of the building and are reflective of community priorities.
+Community Roots Housing will further work with partners or other organizations to develop or facilitate access to services that provide a pathway to home ownership, business ownership, and wealth building.

-CHH strives to reflect the diversity of the communities it serves.
-As CHH expands its work in the Central District, it will continue its commitment to diversifying the CHH Board and staff, as recognized in recent hires and appointments as well as ongoing training.
+Community Roots Housing strives to reflect the diversity of the communities it serves.
+As Community Roots expands its work in the Central District, it will continue its commitment to diversifying the Community Roots Housing Board and staff, as recognized in recent hires and appointments as well as ongoing training.

-In order to most appropriately honor the history of this location Capitol Hill Housing convened an advisory board including daughters of the original founders, a former executive director of the bank, long time community members, leaders in the Central Area and religious leadership to advise on how to tell the story of Liberty Bank through art, historic documents, and architecture.
+In order to most appropriately honor the history of this location, Community Roots Housing (formerly Capitol Hill Housing) convened an advisory board that included daughters of the original founders, a former executive director of the bank, long-time community members, leaders in the Central Area, and religious leadership to advise on how to tell the story of Liberty Bank through art, historic documents, and architecture.

-In this regard the project partners are indebted to Joquelyn Duncan, Derryl Durden, Michelle Purnell-Hepburn, Merle Richlen, George Staggers and Pastor Witherspoon who together represent a cross-section of Central District leadership and a link to the history of Liberty Bank.
-Their involvement is critical to ensuring that the legacy will be remembered and appropriately honored.
+In this regard, the project partners are indebted to Joquelyn Duncan, Derryl Durden, Michelle Purnell-Hepburn, Merle Richlen, George Staggers, and Pastor Witherspoon, who together represent a cross-section of Central District leadership and a link to the history of Liberty Bank.
+Their involvement was critical to ensuring that the legacy will be remembered and appropriately honored.